 As my time with Meddeas this year ends, I found myself considering my options for next year.
 I have gained an incredible amount of skills through Meddeas, which would be applicable in a variety of different fields.
 I have become better at time management.
 There have been several times where the bell has rung at the end of the 55-minute lesson at the exact moment I am wrapping up the activity and it never fails to impress my students.
 My improvisation skills have also improved greatly.
 Nothing better prepares you for completely shifting gears than having a perfect lesson plan derailed by students who want to talk about other things or review for an English exam.
-While I always come to class prepared, I have learned to adapt my plans and be flexible.
+While I always come prepared, I have learned to adapt my plans and be flexible.

 Living with a host family and joining language exchanges has allowed my fluency in Spanish to improve and I would feel comfortable having a job where I would be required to speak both languages.
 I have also improved my teaching skills.
-If you had told me five years ago that I would end up teaching at a secondary school in Spain after graduating from college, I would have laughed in your face, but here I am.
+If you had told me five years ago that I would end up teaching alongside a teacher at a secondary school in Spain after graduating from college, I would have laughed in your face, but here I am.
 I’ve learned through all this that my most successful lessons are the ones where games and creativity are incorporated.
 I have improved my public speaking skills too.
 Also, I have learned how to read the energy of the class when my students enter.
 I can tell what activity is appropriate to gain their focus.

 These skills are applicable to most professions.
-This is one of the reasons why I wanted to teach English with Meddeas in the first place.
+This is one of the reasons why I wanted to help teach English with Meddeas in the first place.

 Teach English with Meddeas for a Second Year